 - They are generous.
 Millionaires understand that they are blessed to be a blessing.
 Millionaires give to their churches, charities and causes they care about.

-Now that we’ve established that income is what you earn from working and net worth is the value of your personal assets, you should be able to crunch some numbers to determine where you stand financially.
+You’ve learned that income is what you earn from working and that net worth is the value of your personal assets minus any debt.
+Now you should be able to crunch some numbers to determine where you stand financially.
 Are you making a great salary but have nothing to show for it?
-Or do you have an average salary and want to refine your budget to invest and save more for retirement?
+Or do you have an average salary and want to change your spending habits so you can invest and save more for retirement?

-The good news is you’re in the driver’s seat, and you can make the necessary changes to your finances to ensure a solid retirement.
-Start by speaking to a financial advisor who can help you create a game plan for investing.
-If you need help finding a professional near you, reach out to a SmartVestor Pro!
+The good news is you’re the one in the driver’s seat.
+You can make the necessary changes to your finances so you can enjoy the retirement of your dreams.
+Start by talking to a financial advisor or investment professional who can help you create a game plan for investing.
+If you need help finding a professional near you, check out the SmartVestor program.

 Now get to work.
 Your future is at stake!